Fashoda Incident: Background

-Fashoda was also bound up in the Egyptian Question, a long running dispute between the United Kingdom and France over the British occupation of Egypt.
+Fashoda was also bound up in the Egyptian Question, a long-running dispute between the United Kingdom and France over the British occupation of Egypt.
 Since 1882 many French politicians, particularly those of the parti colonial, had come to regret France's decision not to join with Britain in occupying the country.
 They hoped to force Britain to leave, and thought that a colonial outpost on the Upper Nile could serve as a base for French gunboats.
 These in turn were expected to make the British abandon Egypt.
 Another proposed scheme involved a massive dam, cutting off the Nile's water supply and forcing the British out.
 These ideas were highly impractical, but they succeeded in alarming many British officials.

 Other European nations were also interested in controlling the upper Nile valley.
-The Italians got a head start from their Eritrean outpost at Massawa on the Red Sea, but their defeat by the Ethiopians at Adowa in March 1896 ended their attempt.
-In September 1896, King Leopold, the official leader of the Congo Free State, dispatched a column of 5,000 Congolese troops, with artillery, towards the White Nile River from Stanleyville on the Upper Congo River.
-They took five months to reach Lake Albert on the White Nile, about 500 mi from Fashoda, but by then, their soldiers were so angry at their treatment that they mutinied on 18 March 1897.
-Many of the Belgian officers were killed and the rest were forced to flee.
+The Italians who had an outpost at Massawa on the Red Sea, made an attempt but their defeat at the Battle of Adwa in March 1896 ended it.
+In September 1896, King Leopold II, the Sovereign of the Congo Free State, sent a column of 5,000 Congolese troops, with artillery, towards the White Nile from Stanleyville on the Upper Congo River.
+After five months they reached Lake Albert, about 500 mi from Fashoda.
+The soldiers were upset at their treatment and mutinied on 18 March 1897.
+Many of the Belgian officers were killed and the rest fled.